manosmax/Smart-Waste-Bin/README.md

 ```
           ─ ─ ─ ─ ─ ─ ─ ─ ─ ─  ← bin lid
         |┌──────────────────┐|
-        |│  HC-SR501 dome   │| ← screwd to the back wall
+        |│  HC-SR501 dome   │| ← screwed to the back wall
         |└────────┬─────────┘|
         |         │          |
         │                    │